K-Sato1995/BlogPosts/Contributing-to-a-GitHub-project.md

 ```
 $ git checkout master
-$ git pull upstream master && git push origin master ## Pull from the original project's repository and push it to the clone on your account.
+// Pull from the original project's repository and push it to the clone on your account.
+$ git pull upstream master && git push origin master
 $ git checkout -b NameOfNewBranch
 ```